comrumino/dev-eta/README.md

 # deveta
-The repository name _deveta_ comes from DEVeloper-ETA &#8212; the efficiency of a Carnot heat engine is commonly denoted by eta (&#951;).
+The repository name _deveta_ comes from DEVeloper-ETA&#8212;the efficiency of a Carnot heat engine is commonly denoted by eta (&#951;).
 Hence, the repository aims to maximize developer performance by means of collecting code-blocks that may prove useful in the future.

 ## Install
 _Deveta_ is available as a GitHub release and as a [PyPi package](https://pypi.python.org/pypi/deveta).
 Alternatively, see the next section on how to build _deveta_ manually.